Samsung's new headphones get battery boost to take on AirPods

 Samsung beat Apple to the punch when it unveiled its first "truly wireless" headphones back in June 2016.
-And unlike the AirPods ($249.00 at Amazon Marketplace), the original Icon X headphones included heart rate monitoring, too.
+And unlike the AirPods (£159.00 at Apple), the original Icon X headphones included heart rate monitoring, too.
 But the first-gen models were a nonstarter thanks to one bad spec: Battery life was a meager 90 minutes between charges in the included battery case.

 Thankfully, Samsung has corrected the battery issue with an updated model, announced Wednesday at IFA in Berlin.
 The new Icon X 2018 now has 5 hours of battery life when streaming audio from a phone, and the battery case -- itself chargeable with the included USB-C cable -- can deliver a full recharge to the buds, effectively doubling that.